Economic Benefits of International Trade

 Adam Smith noted long ago that specialization of labor allows each worker to become efficient at his particular job.
 Some companies are also more efficient than others, which makes them more successful.
 Market competition forces producers to be efficient; otherwise they will be driven out of business.
 Efficiency depends on not only the skill of the workers, but also on the availability and the cost of resources, which varies by country.

-If the division of labor within the country increases the economic wealth of that country, then international trade should be able to increase it further, because it allows the most efficient producers on a worldwide scale to compete, providing the lowest prices, which benefits everyone.
+If the division of labor within the country increases the economic wealth of that country, then international trade should increase it further, because it allows the most efficient producers on a worldwide scale to compete, providing the lowest prices, benefiting everyone.

 A country has a comparative advantage in producing a product when it has the lowest opportunity cost for producing that product.
 For instance, the wages in 3rd world countries are much lower than in industrialized countries, so they are able to produce labor-intensive goods cheaply, which is why many items are manufactured in countries with low wages, such as China and Mexico.
-Other products require a lot of land, such as agricultural products.
-Therefore, these land-intensive products can usually be produced more cheaply in countries with a lot of land, especially those with a good climate for the product.
+Other products require land, such as agricultural products.
+Therefore, these land-intensive products can usually be produced more cheaply in countries with more land, especially those with a good climate for the product.
 Valuable geological resources, such as oil and lithium, can only be economically extracted in a few countries.
-Sometimes, comparative advantage is artificial — countries with better legal systems and less corruption will be able to produce most products more efficiently than countries where corruption is rampant.
+Sometimes, comparative advantage is artificial — countries with better legal systems and less corruption can produce most products more efficiently than countries where corruption is rampant.

 World Price